 Nekron is revealed to be the one behind the events of the Blackest Night and the trapping of the Anti-Monitor in the Black Lanterns' Power Battery and is the leader of the Black Lantern Corps.
-Nekron's goal in the Blackest Night is to restore the universe to a quiet, perfect order by eliminating the chaos wrought by emotion.
+Nekron's goal in the Blackest Night is to restore the universe to a quiet, perfect order by eliminating the chaos wrought by the emotional spectrum.
 In doing so, he threatens to expose the Guardians' greatest secret.
-That secret being that the White Light Entity, which triggered existence itself, originated on Earth and the Guardians had long sought to keep its location a secret, even avoiding making anyone from Earth a Green Lantern until recently so as not to draw attention to the planet.
+That secret being that the White Light Entity, which triggered existence itself, originated and is kept on Earth and the Guardians had long sought to keep its location a secret, even avoiding making anyone from Earth a Green Lantern until recently so as not to draw attention to the planet.

 Origin of Nekron